 The English composer Gustav Holst wrote, between 1914 and 1916, a seven-movement orchestral suite – The Planets, Op.
 32. Each movement of the suite is named after a planet of the Solar System and its corresponding astrological character.

-The second movement of the suite has the title „Mercury, The Winged Messenger“ and was written in 1916.
+The third movement of the suite has the title „Mercury, The Winged Messenger“ and was written in 1916.
 The title refers to the Greek and Roman mythology, where Mercury was wearing winged shoes, a winged hat and was also carrying the caduceus, a herald’s staff with two entwined snakes and wings.

 Holst conceived the idea of The Planets in 1913, partly as a result of his interest in astrology.
 The writer and journalist Clifford Bax introduced Holst to astrology, in the spring of 1913, in Majorca.
 Then, Holst became a devotee of the subject, studying natal charts of his friends.
 He also read the works of the British astrologer Alan Leo (1860-1917), author of „Practical Astrology“, „How to Judge a Nativity“, „The Key to your own Nativity“ or „What is the Horoscope and How is it Cast“.